MaskCLIP: Masked Self-Distillation Advances Contrastive Language-Image Pretraining: MaskCLIP

 \subsection{Vision-language Contrastive}

 Following \cite{jia2021scaling,radford2021learning}, we introduce a Transformer-based text encoder $E_T$ to leverage language knowledge.
 It aims to align the global feature representations of an image and a text with respect to some forms of similarity.
 Precisely, consider a given image-text pair $\{I, T\}$, besides extracting the visual feature representation $E_I(I)$ using the vision backbone as shown by Equation \ref{equ:encode}, we additionally use the text encoder $E_T$ to extract linguistic features from the text $T$.
-We represent these linguistic features as $E_T(T) = \{f^T_1, f^T_2, \dots, f^T_M, f^T_\textit{eos}\}$, where \emph{eos} means the end of sequence token.

-$f^T_\textit{eos}$ from the linguistic features and mean feature of the visual features are regarded as the global representations and are fed into a projection head (implemented as a fully-connected layer) respectively to obtain the metric embeddings $e^T$ and $e^I$.
+The mean feature of the two branches are regarded as the global representations and are fed into a projection head (implemented as a fully-connected layer) respectively to obtain the metric embeddings $e^T$ and $e^I$.
 Image-text contrastive loss is employed to align them during pretraining.
 The loss can be formulated as $\mathcal{L}_T + \mathcal{L}_I$, with

 where $B$ stands for the number of image-text pairs within a training mini-batch, $i, j$ are indexes within the batch; $\sigma$ stands for the temperature for the loss functions, which is learned together with all other parameters during training.